Thuso Mbedu: Career

 In late 2014, Mbedu had a small role in the second season of the Mzansi Magic soapie Isibaya, before landing her role as journalism student and wild child Kitso on Scandal!.
-She then had a guest role as Kheti on the second season of the SABC 2 teen drama series Snake Park.
+She then had a guest role as Kheti on the second season of the SABC 2 teen drama series Snake Park, and a lead role as Boni Khumalo in the television series Saints and Sinners.

 After being unemployed for six months, Mbedu landed her first starring role in television in the Mzansi Magic teen drama series Is'Thunzi, which premiered in October 2016.
-In the series she played Winnie, a sassy go-getter who dreams of marrying a rich and famous rugby player only to have her dreams dashed when she is exiled to go live with her strict aunt in Bergville.
+In the series, she played Winnie, a sassy go-getter who dreams of marrying a rich and famous rugby player only to have her dreams dashed when she is exiled to go live with her strict aunt in Bergville.
 While filming a rape scene for the show, she suffered a panic attack.
-In September 2017 she was nominated for an International Emmy Award in the category Best Performance by an Actress for her role as Winnie in Is'Thunzi and was the only African to be nominated that year.
+In September 2017, she was nominated for an International Emmy Award in the category Best Performance by an Actress for her role as Winnie in Is'Thunzi and was the only African to be nominated that year.

 Mbedu made her international debut as Cora in the 2021 Amazon Video historical limited series The Underground Railroad, based on the novel of the same name by Colson Whitehead and directed and executive produced by Academy Award winner Barry Jenkins.
 Mbedu earned a Hollywood Critics Association Award, an Independent Spirit Award, and a Gotham Award for the series.

 In April 2021, it was announced Mbedu would make her film debut as Nawi opposite Viola Davis in The Woman King, a historical epic film inspired by the true events that took place in the Kingdom of Dahomey, one of the most powerful states of Africa in the 18th and 19th centuries.
 The film was directed by Gina Prince-Bythewood, from a script by Fatherhood co-writer Dana Stevens.

+In 2023, Mbedu became the ambassador and spokesperson of L’Oréal for Sub-Saharan Africa.
+In August 2023, Mbedu narrated 'The not-quite-redemption of South Africa's infamous ultra-marathon cheats' on Curio, an audio platform.
+In January 2025 Deadline reported that Mbedu has been cast in the lead role in the upcoming Paramount film Children of Blood and Bone as Zélie amongst Viola Davis, Cynthia Erivo, Damson Idris, Amandla Stenberg, Idris Elba and Tosin Cole.